isomerpages/mti-osir/_resources/Frequently Asked Questions/Obligations of Investors or Owners of Designated Entities.md

 the ultimate parent company or any other party.&nbsp;</p>
 <p></p>
 <p>Please refer to <a href="/about-sira/overview-of-ownership-and-control-obligations/" rel="noopener noreferrer nofollow" target="_blank">Overview of Ownership &amp; Control Obligations under SIRA</a> for
-the prescribed ownership or control thresholds.
+the prescribed thresholds.
 The thresholds are default thresholds and may differ for specific entities.</p>
 </div>
 </details>
 <details class="isomer-details">